Nicholas I Drugeth: Tutor of the royal children

-Nicholas was born in the 1300s as the second son of John I Drugeth and Paska de Bononensi.
+Nicholas was born in the 1300s as the second son of John I Drugeth and Pasqua de Bononensi.
 The Drugeth family belonged to those Neapolitan elite of Ultramontane (French or Provençal) origin, who arrived to Apulia (Southern Italy) with Charles I of Anjou in 1266.
 By the first decade of the 14th century, brothers Philip and John – Nicholas' father – were considered as the most important members of the family.
 While John entered the service of Clementia, briefly Queen consort of France and Navarre.
 Philip joined the accompaniment of Clementia's brother Charles in the journey to Hungary, where laid claim to the throne and successfully acquired it by 1310.
-Nicholas had an elder brother William, and two much more younger siblings, John II and (possibly) Clementia.
+Nicholas had an elder brother William, and three much more younger siblings, John II, Philip II and Clementia.
 They grew up together in the queenly court of Clementia at Paris and Aix-en-Provence.
 Nicholas was certainly adult by 1324, when paid the papal tithes on behalf of the Saint Mary family chapel with the rank of a parish church, which located in the Drugeths' feudal estate in Pascarola.

 John Drugeth and his family were invited from Naples to Hungary by King Charles I in order to inherit the wealth and power of Philip Drugeth, who lived in Hungary for decades as the king's most loyal comrade-in-arms, and by the time of his death (June or July 1327) he had risen to be one of the most influential barons.
 While John succeeded his brother as Palatine of Hungary, William, who was in his twenties, inherited his late uncle's wealth and large-scale province in Northeast Hungary, instantly becoming the richest and most powerful magnate in the Kingdom of Hungary.
 Nicholas also arrived to Hungary in 1327 or 1328.
 Along with Nicholas Tapolcsányi (or Knesich), Nicholas Drugeth became the tutor ("pedagogus") of the Hungarian princes Louis and Andrew, who were still small children at the time.
 Serbian historian Đura Hardi emphasizes, the service of engaging one of the Drugeths as tutor of their children by the Capetian House of Anjou looked back on a six-decade tradition.
 Both Nicholas Drugeth and Nicholas Tapolcsányi were present, when an enraged noble Felician Záh attempted to assassinate the entire royal family at dinner on 17 April 1330 in the royal palace of Visegrád.
 According to the narration of the near-contemporary Illuminated Chronicle, the two tutors managed to save the lives of the princes by placing themselves in Felician's way.
 Both Drugeth and Tapolcsányi received severe ("mortal") wounds in the head, but they both successfully recovered after the incident.